iikaro/icaro/_pages/cv.md

 Service and leadership
 ======
+* Nov 2020 - today: Chair of the IEEE Robotics and Automation Society (RAS) Student Chapter of São Carlos School of Engineering
-* Current Secretary of the IEEE Robotics and Automation Society (RAS) Student Chapter of São Carlos School of Engineering
+* Oct 2019 - Oct 2020: Secretary of the IEEE Robotics and Automation Society (RAS) Student Chapter of São Carlos School of Engineering